Thunderclap headaches live up to their name, striking suddenly like a clap of thunder. The pain of these severe headaches peaks within 60 seconds.

 - Peaks within 60 seconds

-- Can be accompanied by nausea, vomiting or loss of consciousness
+- Can be accompanied by nausea or vomiting

 When to see a doctor

 Seek immediate medical attention for any headache that comes on suddenly and severely.

 There's no obvious cause for some thunderclap headaches.
 In other cases, a variety of potentially life-threatening conditions might be responsible, including: